 There are two types of certificate provider:

-- A friend who has know you well for at least two years can act as certificate provider or
+- A friend who has known you well for at least two years can act as certificate provider or

 - A professional who has the necessary ability to judge your legal ability to create a lasting power of attorney can also act as certificate provider.
 That doesn’t just mean medical professionals (though they should be involved if others may try to set aside the LPA on the grounds that you were not mentally well enough to make it).
 Some Legal folk know the rules of the Mental Capacity Act 2005 better than most doctors!
 However, we find that probably a majority of professionals neither understand Lasting Powers of Attorney nor (perhaps wisely) don’t feel competent to act as a Lasting Power of Attorney certificate providers.